jadbox/leaderboard-js/README.md

 # Leaderboard.js
-Leaderboard game server in Node.js
+This is a Leaderboard game server in Node.js and uses either Redis or local node memory to store player state.

 **Setup and run:**
 npm install
 node server.js

+**Select DB**
+See lines 8-9 in server.js

 **Test case:**
 With [HTTPie](https://github.com/jakubroztocil/httpie), run the client test script: ./test.sh